 Integrated Graduate Training in Commodity Markets

-Funding for 2 outstanding PhD students is currently available through a USDA National Institute of Food and Agriculture (NIFA) National Needs Graduate Fellowships grant with a goal of broadening scientific and professional expertise in the Agricultural Sciences.
-Eligibility for this program requires applicants to be US citizens and strongly encourages applications from women, first generation students, and underrepresented minorities.
+Funding for two outstanding Ph.D. students is currently available through a USDA National Institute of Food and Agriculture (NIFA) National Needs Graduate Fellowships grant with the goal of broadening scientific and professional expertise in the Agricultural Sciences.
+Eligibility for this program requires applicants to be US citizens and strongly encourages applications from women, first-generation students, and underrepresented minorities.
 More details about the program can be found here.